Code-Institute-Submissions/Nomnivore-website/README.md

 ### Code

 -   The .. code came from this [StackOverflow post](https://stackoverflow.com)

+-   Copied and adjusted navbar from the [bootstrap website](https://getbootstrap.com/docs/4.0/components/navbar/).

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used to create the main structure of the pages of the website.